tiffoknee/van_wemos/readme.md

 - add a button to cycle LED effects DONE
 - make wifi a hotspot ON HOLD
 - add known wifi networks DONE

-- connect to these and upload data where available
-- make LEDs more interesting. respond to button
+- make LEDs more interesting. respond to button DONE
-- post data to influxdb
-- return LEDs to current settings after fan feedback
+- return LEDs to current settings after fan feedback DONE

+- post data to influxdb - TO TEST